-Finally getting some of my mojo back, my friend Sam Cervantes and I woke up at 5 a.m. the following weekend to drive north.
+Finally getting some of my mojo back, I headed north with Sam Cervantes from Brooklyn at 5 a.m. the following weekend.
 It’s been at least two years since I’ve done any Massachusetts climbing, and Mikey Perkins, Day Acheson and I had ourselves a pretty heartwarming little reunion.

 I met Mikey two years ago when he wandered into the gear shop I was working in and we spent a NY minute talking about rock climbing.
 In my excitement, I gave him my number and months later, made it up to visit with the hope to check out a monster offwidth I’d only heard about.
 I’d never climbed an offwidth in my life.

-Bulletproof is a 5.13 overhanging offwidth which has been freed just a handful of times.
+Bulletproof is a 5.13 overhanging crack which has been freed just a handful of times.
 My first time on it, I don’t think Mikey and I got past the first moves—hand stacks in an overhanging crack.
-It became a project I put on the backburner, but I knew I’d come back to it someday.
+It became a project I put on the backburner, but I knew I’d come back someday.

 This weekend was not the one.
 The whole thing felt pretty bad.
 The invert went pretty well, but the hardest parts were getting established into the crack, where I used chicken wings and hand/fist stacks.
 I’m not ashamed that I flailed so badly, nor am I upset that I couldn’t send it.
 As we drove back to Brooklyn, I started wondering how long until the next time I was in the northeast to try again.
 To be honest, probably not for a while…

 Right now, there a few things are happening.
 For starters, I’m moving out of my charming Brooklyn townhouse apartment.
 I’ve been asking myself why we need STUFF?
 I’ve been feeling like your stuff should support YOU and you shouldn’t support your stuff.
-There’s a really good chance that I’m going through a quarter life crisis, because when I came home from Tennessee a month ago, the wheels started turning in my head.
-I sold all of my furniture and bed, gave up my apartment and lease, bought a couple of plane tickets and have plans to live out of my car (KIDDING).
+There’s a really good chance that I’m going through a quarter life crisis.
+When I came home from Tennessee a month ago, I started selling all of my furniture, gave up my apartment and lease, bought a couple of plane tickets, and have plans to live out of my car (KIDDING).